CaseyHofland/UIWitches/README.md

 If you'd like to contribute, please fork the repository and use a feature branch.
 For styling:
 * Use the [C# General Naming Conventions](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/general-naming-conventions).
 * Use camelCase for properties, like Unity does.
 * Follow established naming conventions as close as possible, even if these break the aformentioned rules.
 For example: write `public TMP_Dropdown tmp_Dropdown; // Normally wrong` instead of `public TMP_Dropdown tmpDropdown; // Normally right`.
-This rule will likely only come up if you are extending something using Text Mesh Pro.
+This rule will likely only come up if you are extending something for Text Mesh Pro.

 ## Links